Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: From Batalin--Vilkovisky to hypercommutative algebras

 \begin{rema} The $d\Delta$-condition implies in particular that the associated dg-Lie algebra $(A, [-,-], d)$ is both formal and quasi-abelian.
 Indeed, we have quasi-isomorphisms of dg-Lie algebras

-Note however that the above are not maps of BV-algebras: the Lie bracket is an obstruction for $\Delta$ to be a derivation, and so in general $(\Ker(\Delta),\wedge)$ is not a commutative algebra.
-Therefore these maps do not give formality of the BV-algebra. \end{rema}
+Note however that the above are not maps of $\BV$-algebras: the Lie bracket is an obstruction for $\Delta$ to be a derivation, and so in general $(\Ker(\Delta),\cdot)$ is not a commutative algebra.
+Therefore these maps do not give formality of the $\BV$-algebra. \end{rema}